T855 groups to DRG 921O

 If you just want that outpatients shall be grouped to DRG 906O instead of DRG 921O you can create a new pdgprop and a new grouping rule leading to DRG 906O based on that pdgprop but it would look nice with an economic analysis even then, if you have the possibility.

-#2 Updated by Kristiina Kahur about 1 year ago
+#2 Updated by Kristiina Kahur over 1 year ago

 Finnish National DRG-Centre 2019-2-14